hazmi-e205/OpenGLES-Experiment/README.md

 + Assets for testing avalable on Assets folder
 + Project can load model from external files and asset
 + You can cleanup and revert your work by execute cleanup.sh
++ You can update working copy by execute update.sh

 ### Libraries
 + GLFW (precompiled Win32 and Linux64)
 + GLEW (precompiled Win32 and Linux64)
-<br>Note: Not works? you must build by yourself or download via apt-get (ubuntu user)
+<br>Not works? you must build by yourself or download via apt-get (ubuntu user)

 ### Projects